syncfusion-content/javascript-docs/js/api/ejAutocomplete.md

 ### addNewText<span class="type-signature type string">string</span>
 {:#members:addnewtext}

-Customize add new label text to be added in the autocomplete popup for the entered text when there are no suggestions for it.
+Customize "Add New" text (label) to be added in the autocomplete popup list for the entered text when there are no suggestions for it.

-N> This property applicable only when the “[MultiSelectMode](http://help.syncfusion.com/js/api/ejautocomplete#members:multiselectmode)” property is set as “VisualMode” and “[AllowAddNew](http://help.syncfusion.com/js/api/ejautocomplete#members:allowaddnew)” property is set as “true”.
+N> This property is applicable only when the “[MultiSelectMode](http://help.syncfusion.com/js/api/ejautocomplete#members:multiselectmode)” property is set as “VisualMode” and “[AllowAddNew](http://help.syncfusion.com/js/api/ejautocomplete#members:allowaddnew)” property is set as “true”.

 Default Value:
 {:.param}